Effective as of April 5, 2018

 SpineLegal exists to support businesses like you by offering a fast and easy way to manage your business while respecting and meeting your privacy expectations.

 By “Personal Information”, we mean information about an identifiable individual.
 That’s what this policy is about – our collection, protection, use, retention, disclosure and other processing of Personal Information and your rights relating to these activities.

 SpineLegal has named a Privacy Officer who is responsible for all things privacy at SpineLegal.
 This includes our policies and procedures that are designed to keep your information safe.
 If you have any questions about our privacy practices or this policy, you can contact me at:

 SpineLegal collects, uses and manages Personal Information for user authentication and licensing of the application for the software and the website we manage

 SpineLegal may collect, use, store, or disclose your Personal Information for the purposes described below.

-We may also collect your name and email address from third parties when you sign up and login to our Site using single sign-on (SSO).
+We may also collect your name and email address from third parties when you sign up and log in to our Site using a single sign-on (SSO).

 When you connect your SpineLegal account with a third-party service, their terms and policies apply.

 To promote or offer you products or services and to determine your eligibility for new services we may offer from time to time.